38. Asian Sesame Salad Fresh and Flavorful Recipe

 In a small bowl, combine sesame oil, soy sauce, rice vinegar, and honey or maple syrup.
 Whisk these together until smooth.
 This dressing is key to flavor.
 Drizzle it over your salad mixture.
 Toss the salad gently to coat each veggie.
 Now, taste it!
 Add salt and pepper to your liking.
 Right before serving, top your salad with toasted sesame seeds for extra crunch.

 This recipe is quick and perfect for any meal.
-Check the Full Recipe for more details!

 Tips & Tricks